 Traditional ceremonies followed elaborate protocols that varied between islands.
 Chiefs and elders gathered in sacred circles, sharing kava from carved wooden bowls called tanoa.
 Each serving followed ancient customs—the careful preparation, the respectful clapping, the ceremonial silence as participants drank.
 These rituals strengthened community bonds and helped resolve conflicts through peaceful dialogue1.

-The plant earned different names reflecting its revered status:
+The plant earned different names across the Pacific:

-Warriors consumed it before battle for courage.
+Warriors consumed kava before battle for courage.
 Fishermen drank it seeking protection during ocean voyages.
-Village healers prescribed kava for sleeplessness and anxiety long before modern research validated these traditional uses.
+Village healers prescribed it for sleeplessness and anxiety long before modern science took notice.
+European explorers first encountered kava ceremonies in the 18th century when Captain James Cook documented its use during his Pacific voyages, noting its calming effects on local populations.

 Piper methysticum plant leaves agriculture in Fiji.
 The roots of the plant are used to produce the Kava drink that consumed throughout the Pacific Ocean cultures of Polynesia for its sedating effects.